 4. Encourage guests to leave you reviews online

 Not every guest will trawl through endless reviews before they decide whether or not to stay with you, but maintaining a high number of reviews is important.
 Not only will this demonstrate a high volume of previous guests, it also negates the impact of the occasional bad review.
-Make sure you’re encouraging guests to leave reviews online, whether that’s with a friendly mention as they check out, or a follow-up email once they’ve returned home or ventured off to their next port of call.
+An important strategy within review management is encouraging guests to leave reviews online, whether that’s with a friendly mention as they check out, or a follow-up email once they’ve returned home or ventured off to their next port of call.
 Be careful offering incentives to guests for writing a review.
 This can come across as buying good feedback and can do your reputation more harm than good.

 5. Look After Your Listings Pages